-In fact, if you want your dog to get a taste of chicken noodle soup, take notice of all the ingredients contained in it.
+If you want your dog to get a taste of chicken noodle soup, take careful notice of all the ingredients contained in it.
 Try to avoid low quality canned soups, which tend to be very high in sodium.
 Instead, why not prepare your own homemade chicken soup for your dog, minus the onions and garlic, and remembering to limit salt use for taste.

 Can I Give My Dog Chicken Noodle Soup?
 Answer: Yes, But Be Careful